MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.feeds.providers/feedmessagereceivedargs.md

 ## -description

-Provides data for the [FeedMessageReceivedArgs](xref:Microsoft.Windows.Widgets.Feeds.Providers.IFeedProviderMessage.OnMessageReceived(Microsoft.Windows.Widgets.Feeds.Providers.FeedMessageReceivedArgs)) event which is raised when the feed's content posts a message using the `window.postMessage` JavaScript method.
+Provides data for the [FeedMessageReceivedArgs](xref:Microsoft.Windows.Widgets.Feeds.Providers.IFeedProviderMessage.OnMessageReceived(Microsoft.Windows.Widgets.Feeds.Providers.FeedMessageReceivedArgs)) event which is raised when the feed's content posts a message using the [window.chrome.webview.postMessage](/microsoft-edge/webview2/reference/javascript/webview) JavaScript method.

 ## -remarks